mostafaaminnaji/A-new-multi-focus-image-fusion-technique-based-on-variance-in-DCT-domain-Matlab-Code/README.md

 # A-new-multi-focus-image-fusion-technique-based-on-variance-in-DCT-domain
-A new multi-focus image fusion technique based on variance in DCT domain Matlab Code (C)	Mostafa Amin-Naji, Babol Noshirvani University of Technology, Mostafa.Amin.Naji@Gmail.com, PLEASE CITE THE ABOVE PAPERS IF YOU USE THIS CODE My Official Website: www.Amin-Naji.com
+A new multi-focus image fusion technique based on variance in DCT domain Matlab Code (C)	Mostafa Amin-Naji, Babol Noshirvani University of Technology, Mostafa.Amin.Naji@Gmail.com, PLEASE CITE THE ABOVE PAPERS IF YOU USE THIS CODE

+My Official Website: www.Amin-Naji.com

 A new multi-focus image fusion technique based on variance in DCT domain MATLAB Code is the simulation of the following multi-focus image fusion methods in DCT domain:

-(1) DCT+Corr (2) DCT+Corr+CV
+(1) DCT+Sharp (2) DCT+Sharp+CV

 proposed in: